steqeq/0000/docs/reference/env-variables.rst

       - ON, OFF
       - Used to disable L2 cache.

-Environment variables effecting the opencl backend of project clr.
+Environment variables affecting the opencl backend of project clr.

-.. list-table:: Environment variables effecting the opencl backend of project clr
+.. list-table:: Environment variables affecting the opencl backend of project clr
     :header-rows: 1
     :name: clr-env-variables-opencl-table